StefanScherer/docker-windows-box/lcow/README.md

 engine that has the pull request [moby/moby#34859](https://github.com/moby/moby/pull/34859) merged in.

-At the moment we can use the nightly builds from [master.dockerproject.com](https://master.dockerproject.com).
+At the moment we can use the nightly builds from [master.dockerproject.com](https://master.dockerproject.com) with experimental features turned on.

 Additionally we need a LinuxKit based Linux image for LCOW.
 The latest can be found in the pull request [linuxkit/lcow#6](https://github.com/linuxkit/lcow/pull/6).